bbuchfink/diamond/README.rst

 ============== ===== ======== ===========
 Option         Short Default  Description
 ============== ===== ======== ===========
---tmpdir       -t    /dev/shm Directory to be used for temporary storage.
+--tmpdir       -t             Directory to be used for temporary storage.
 --index-chunks -c    4        The number of chunks for processing the seed index.
 ============== ===== ======== ===========
-It is recommended to always use the ``--tmpdir`` option and set this to a disk-based directory.
+By default, the temporary directory is set to the output directory.
 The amount of disk space that will be used depends on the program's settings and your data.
 As a general rule you should ensure that 100 GB of disk space are available here.
-If you run the program in a cluster environment, and disk space is only available over a slow network based file system, you may want to omit the ``--tmpdir`` option.
+If you run the program in a cluster environment, and disk space is only available over a slow network based file system, you may want to set the ``--tmpdir`` option to ``/dev/shm``.
 This will keep temporary information in memory and increase the program's memory usage substantially.

 The ``--block-size/-b`` option is set for the makedb command and the main option for controlling the program's memory usage.
 Bigger numbers will increase the use of memory *and* temporary disk space, but also improve performance.
 The program can be expected to roughly use six times this number of memory (in GB).
 So for the default value of ``-b=2``, the memory usage will be about 12 GB.